Who Was Edgar Cayce?

 Edgar Cayce is Best Known as “America’s Sleeping Prophet”

+Who was Edgar Cayce?
 For forty-three years of his adult life, Edgar Cayce gave readings for diagnosing medical problems.
-Eventually he started giving Life Readings from the Akashic Records as well.
+During this time he started giving Life Readings from the *Akashic Records as well.

-In adulthood, Cayce possessed the ability to put himself into a deep trance state to access medical and spiritual information for the benefit of clients and sometimes humankind in general.
-Discovering this ability by accident, Cayce went on to give over 14,000 readings.
-The interesting part is that he never remembered what he channeled during a reading.
-With the aid of a stenographer, Cayce was able to have all the session documented.
+In adulthood, Cayce acquired the ability to place himself into a deep trance state to access medical and spiritual information for the benefit of others.
+Regardless of discovering this ability by accident, Cayce went on to give over 14,000 readings in subsequent decades.

 How It All Began for Edgar Cayce

 In the early 1900s, Edgar Cayce was living in Hopkinsville, Kentucky.
 One day out of the blue, he developed a severe case of laryngitis.
 This debilitating condition lasted for a full year.
 As he made his living as a salesman, this was especially catastrophic.